 - Capacity and needs assessments with regards to data quality, monitoring systems (data collection, analysis, reporting, quality control, and communications) on key performance metrics identified for the Compact and Partnership for Growth and listed in the Electricity Supply and Distribution (Technical and Operational) Rules (L.I.
-1816, 2005). - Technical assistance in developing and implementing monitoring and reporting systems, including the development or improvement of MIS systems for MoP and/or MoPet. - Support in strengthening the MoP and/or MoPet performance monitoring unit through a resident advisor in MoP and/or MoPet. - Provision and training for EC and PURC staff on equipment and processes for proper independent monitoring and verification.
+1816, 2005). - Technical assistance in developing and implementing monitoring and reporting systems, including the development or improvement of MIS systems for MoEn. - Provision and training for EC and PURC staff on equipment and processes for proper independent monitoring and verification.
 This will include support in benchmarking and developing more realistic performance targets for licensed and regulated entities, either government owned or privately owned. - Data quality audits and training in proper monitoring practices for sector stakeholders, including NDPC. - Support for the publication and analysis of performance data for the sector, including NDPC, in order to enhance transparency.